-Everything is coming up roses-at least that’s how it feels in Colorado.
+Besides a delicious salad I also love flowers…particularly roses and every thing is coming up roses-at least that’s how it feels in Colorado.
 Our weather has been incredibly warm and I’m almost not wanting winter to return.
 I’m sure it will, but in the meantime I swear my roses are starting to turn green; not a good thing so early in the season.
-So speaking of roses, (great segueway, huh?), Whole Foods has a great rose special for your favorite valentine.
+Speaking of roses, (great segue, huh?), Whole Foods has a great rose special for your favorite valentine.
 If you get there fast you can score 1 dozen fair trade roses for $12.99 or two dozen for $20.
 Last year the Whole Foods closest to me ran out, so this year I hope Manservant gets there early.

-Now if you are thinking roses, it might be best if you take a look at this chart.
+If you are thinking roses, you may want to take a look at this chart.
 Since everyone seems to be talking shades of grey lately, I thought it best that we add in some prettier colors.
 Rose colors, if you will.
 During the Victorian era the language of flowers was an important thing to know.
-Flowers often conveyed messages of love or dislike, so be careful what you choose, Make sure that posy is sending the right message.
+Flowers often conveyed messages of love or dislike, so be careful what you choose, Make sure that posy is sending the right message!

 · Red – true love, passion and respect

 · Dark Red – beauty, perfection and adoration

 · Pink – romance and admiration

 · Deep Pink – appreciation, gratitude and sincerity